My name is Wayne Young and I grew up in Stephenville Crossing on the west coast of Newfoundland.

 I have researched my paternal ancestry back to Pierre Lejeune dit Briard who came to Canada from France around 1650.
-My maternal ancestry is with the Stone family of Trinity Bay and has been traced back to Thomas Stone who spent time in Trinity, Newfoundland in the late 1700s.
+My maternal ancestry is with the Stone family of Trinity Bay and has been traced back to Thomas Stone who came to Newfoundland in the late 1700s.

 As I grew older, I became more and more interested in my family history.
 As I neared retirement, I often suggested that when I retired, I would not only research my family history, but build a website to share my family history.
 When I retired in 2002, my partner in life presented me with a copy of FrontPage 2002, a sort of web building software for the technically challenged.

 After getting a service provider and securing a domain, I starting building a website using the domain name deja-vu.ca.
 After many, many hours logged on the computer, I somehow managed to deliver on deja-vu.ca.
 Over the years the site grew and expanded to include our sailing activities and our travels.

 In 2017, I decided to give my website a facelift.
 Frontpage 2002 was no longer supported and my boat’s name was no longer Deja Vu.
 I secured the domain for gallivanting.ca and started the migration from deja-vu.ca.